Sleleu/Web-Security-Academy/SQL Injection/README.md

 `etc...`

-for this second, if the number of nulls does not match the number of columns, the database can return an error.
+if the number of nulls does not match the number of columns, the database can return an error.
+**Why using NULL ?** NULL is convertible to every commonly used data type, so using NULL maximizes the canche that the payload succeed when the column count is correct.

+On Oracle, every SELECT query must use the FROM keyword and specify a valid table.
+A built-in table on Oracle called _dual_ can be used :

+`' UNION SELECT NULL FROM DUAL--`

+On MySQL, the `--` sequence must be followed by a space.
+Alternatively, a `#` can be used to identify a comment

+### Finding columns with a useful data type in an SQLi UNION attack

+Generally, the interesting data will be in string form.
+Having already determined the number of columns, you can test each column by placing a string value, for example if the query return 3 columns :

+`' UNION SELECT 'a',NULL,NULL--`

+`' UNION SELECT NULL,'a',NULL--`

+`' UNION SELECT NULL,NULL,'a'--`

+If an error does not occur, then the column is suitable for retrieving string data.